Here's What Men Need to Support Optimal Fertility and Health

 Men’s fertility is often overlooked when it comes to the preconception stage, and the health status of men is often undervalued when it comes to how a man’s health influences his baby's health.
 Furthermore, once men are past the point of conceiving children, their health often takes a back seat to the demands of work and dad life (after all, #dadbod has become almost a badge of honor).
 That’s why we are so excited to be bringing light to the importance of men’s health as part of the perinatal paradigm with education and products to support optimal health.

-Our men’s The Men’s Omega-3+ capsules and Pre/Probiotic+ are available now, both individually, or bundled (with savings!) as part of our Men’s Support plan.
-While our Men’s Multi is in the works, we recommend men take half a dose of our Women’s Prenatal Multi Capsules or Powder (we love making a couples smoothie with the powder!) which is full of key nutrients and antioxidants needed to support optimal fertility, sperm health, and overall health.
+Our Men’s Multi, Men’s Omega-3+ capsules and Pre/Probiotic+ are available both individually, or bundled (with savings!) as part of our Men’s Complete Plan.
+Together, they provide key nutrients and antioxidants, plus Omega-3 fatty acids and targeted Pre/Probiotic strains needed to support optimal fertility, sperm health, and overall health.

 - Dayama, et al. Interactions between the gut microbiome and host gene regulation in cystic fibrosis.
 Genome Medicine.
 2020; 12, article 12.